travisdoor/bl/docs/master/docs/book/types.md

 ## Array Type

 The array is an aggregate type of multiple values of the same type.
-Size value must be known in compile-time.
+Size value must be known in compile-time (unless it's not explicitly marked for automatic element count detection based on content of compound expression).
 Arrays can be inline initialized with compound block; type is required.
 Zero initializers can be used for zero initializations of whole array storage, otherwise, we must specify a value for every element in an array.

 ```rust
 array_type :: fn () #test {